-Key samples for investigation of metabolite identification and/or analysis may be retained at AstraZeneca, at the central laboratory, or possibly a contract research organization on behalf of AstraZeneca for a maximum of 5 years following the finalization of the CSR.
+Key samples for investigation of metabolite identification and/or analysis may be retained at AstraZeneca, at the central laboratory, on behalf of AstraZeneca for a maximum of 5 years following the finalization of the CSR.
 The results from the investigation will not be reported in the CSR but separately in a metabolism report.